 Solving Today’s Problems

-An issue I have with emerging technological breakthroughs is that they’re usually focused on solving tomorrow’s problems.
+One issue I have with emerging technological breakthroughs is that they’re usually focused on solving tomorrow’s problems.
 And we need tools to solve today’s problems.

 But quantum computing doesn’t have that focus.
 Instead, it could prove mission-critical in helping us solve today’s problems.

-Let’s revisit the making of a million-mile EV.
+A prime example?
+The making of a million-mile EV.

 Of course, the ultimate “fix” is for everyone to buy electric vehicles.
 But EVs are technologically limited today.
 On average, they max out at about 250 miles of driving range.
 And they’re also pretty expensive.